WalleNet/QuickLaunch/README.md

 Type 'exit' and press enter.

 ### Google Search
-Type 'g' and then the search query.
+Type 'g' and then the search query.\n
 ex: g how many miles from the earth to the sun

 ### Youtube Search
-Type 'yt' and then the search query.
+Type 'yt' and then the search query.\n
 ex: yt how to build a python program

 ### Calculations
-Type a single operator calculation using +,-,/,*
+Type a single operator calculation using +,-,/,*\n
 ex: 1+2 , 1-2 , 1\*2 , 1/2, etc.

 ### File Explorer